-As the need and demand for technically skilled workforce increases to meet the technical advances of the 21st century life, it is important to attract and sustain the interest of youth, especially those from groups that are traditionally underrepresented in the fields of science, technology, engineering, and mathematics (STEM).
-This award from the Established Program to Stimulate Competitive Research (EPSCoR) aims to engage pre-college students from under-represented minority groups as well as prospective first-generation college students in an after-school and intensive summer programs and train them in three emerging technologies – unmanned aerial systems (UAS), 3-D printers, and code-able digital devices.
-The “Teaching through Technologies (T3) Alliance” program will recruit instructors and students from the nationally well-established Upward Bound sites and provide them the needed online and in-person support to adopt a curriculum detailing the scientific background and hands-on use of these three technologies.
-In addition to the technological instruction, students will also receive instruction in STEM communication and leadership and will participate in a team or individual service project in which their new skills can be used to address and solve an issue of relevance to their local community.
+As the need for a technically skilled workforce increases it is essential to attract and sustain the interest of traditionally underrepresented youth in the fields of science, technology, engineering, and mathematics (STEM).
+This project sponsored by the Established Program to Stimulate Competitive Research (EPSCoR) aims to engage pre-college students from underrepresented, first-generation college students in after-school and intensive summer programs and train them in three emerging technologies – autonomous systems (aerial, sea, land), 3D printers, and code-able digital devices.
+The Teaching through Technologies (T3) Alliance program recruits instructors and students from the nationally well-established Upward Bound sites and provides them with the online and in-person support to adopt a curriculum detailing the scientific background and hands-on use of these three technologies.
+In addition to the technological instruction, students receive guidance in STEM communication and leadership and participate in a team or individual service project in which their new skills address and solve issues of relevance to their local community.